tfidfwastaken/gitnotes/week9.md

 This seemed like the most obvious thing to do, because a lot of the other commands that recursed into submodules were implemented this way.
 This also lets the default `git` handler take care of my superprefix.
 The only downside is the cost associated with spawning a new subprocess.

-*Outcome*: It broke a *lot* of tests.
+Outcome: It broke a *lot* of tests.
 What seemed like the most straightforward solution created very strange behaviour that I have still not been able to properly understand.

 The strange behaviour is best demonstrated by the test case t7400.56.